Last Updated July 3, 2019

 We dislike car rental companies.
 We loathe all aspects of the rental process but it is a price to pay if you want to get around on vacation, especially if you only have a short amount of time, don’t feel like using Uber, and public transit is not really an optimal option.

-If you want to minimize the annoyance of renting cars, you might want to consider renting with Silvercar.
+If you want to minimize the annoyance of renting cars, you might want to consider renting with Silvercar by Audi.
 In our experience, Silvercar has taken all the hassle of renting a car through the usual companies and minimized them.
 If you are unfamiliar with Silvercar, we will provide an overview for you to decide if you want to rent a car with them and general car rental tips to help make your travels more seamless.

 Our Most Recent Silvercar Experience:

 Imagine this; you arrive to AUS – Austin-Bergstrom International Airport at 04:45 after a 3 hour 21 minute flight from SEA – Seattle-Tacoma Internal Airport.
 You take some time to freshen up, have a snack, and then you text Silvercar at 05:30 and within minutes, someone picks you up in a silver Audi A4.
 Fact: Most car rental agencies don’t open until 06:00 at AUS airport.

 A few minutes later, you arrive to the Silvercar lot and your very own silver Audi A4 is there waiting for you.
 All you need to do is scan the barcode with your phone and the Silvercar app, do a quick walk around to verify and note any damage, and verify that the information you entered is still accurate.
 The agent does a quick overview of the car and within minutes you’re driving off in the car you reserved and expected: a silver Audi A4.